 10. Narragansett Indians: History & Overview

 How did the Narragansett Indians live and what happened when the English settled in their region?
-In this lesson you'll learn the history of the Narragansett and how they interacted with the colonists, and test your knowledge with a short quiz.
+In this lesson, you'll learn the history of the Narragansett and how they interacted with the colonists.
+Afterward, test your knowledge with a short quiz.